 Many cards offer rewards, such as frequent flyer miles, points, cash back or gift cards.

-You can access cash from your checking account at ATMs or through cash back when making purchases.
+In addition to using your debit card in stores and online, you can also access cash from your checking account at ATMs or through cash back when making purchases.

 Paying off your credit card balance monthly can help you keep your finances in order and improve your credit score.